starlingvibes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-redirecting output into a file duplicate the last line of a file deletes files with .js extension count the number of directories and sub-directories
+redirecting output into a file duplicate the last line of a file deletes files with .js extension count the number of directories and sub-directories sort files from newest to the oldest